awslabs/kubeflow-manifests/docs/component-guides/notebooks.md

       - add-aws-secret
 ```

-Once you are done making the changes you can save and exit your editor and restart the notebook deployment to apply the changes.
+Save and exit your editor.
+Then, restart the Notebook deployment to apply the changes.

 ```shell
 kubectl rollout restart deployment jupyter-web-app-deployment -n kubeflow
 ```
-### Verify notebook credentials configuration
+### Verify Notebook credentials

-To verify that your `PodDefault` setup was done successfully, navigate to the notebook creation UI and make sure you can select the `PodDefault`.
+Find `PodDefault` in the Notebook creation page to verify that your setup was done successfully.
 ![](https://user-images.githubusercontent.com/26939775/155630906-0eecf1d9-3fb1-4d01-a85e-1cff46dc37e9.png)

-Then create a notebook and check that the environment variables are accessible :
+Create a Notebook and check that the environment variables are accessible.
 ```python
 import os

 print(os.environ['port'])
 ```

 ## AWS IAM for Kubeflow Profiles in Notebooks

-### Use Cases

-Access AWS resources through notebooks without exposing credentials.
+Use [AWS IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) to securely access AWS resources through Kubeflow Notebooks.

 ### Configuration

-Prerequisites for setting up AWS IAM for Kubeflow Profiles can be found [here](../../../profile-iam).
-The prerequisite steps will go through creating a profile that uses the `AwsIamForServiceAccount` plugin.
+Prerequisites for setting up AWS IAM for Kubeflow Profiles can be found in the [Profiles component guide](/docs/component-guides/profiles/#configuration-steps).
+These steps go through creating a profile that uses the `AwsIamForServiceAccount` plugin.
 No additional configuration steps are required.

-### Try It Out
+### Try it out

-1. Create a notebook server through the central dashboard.
+1. Create a Notebook server through the central dashboard.
-1. Select the profile name from the top left drop down menu for the profile you created.
+2. Navigate to the top left drop down menu and select the profile name for the profile that you created.
-1. Create a notebook from [the sample](./samples/notebooks/verify_profile_iam_notebook.ipynb).
+3. Create a Notebook using the [Verify Profile IAM](https://github.com/awslabs/kubeflow-manifests/blob/main/docs/component-guides/samples/notebooks/verify_profile_iam_notebook.ipynb) Notebook sample.
-1. Run the notebook, it should be able to list the S3 buckets present in your account.
+4. Run the Notebook.
+You should see the S3 buckets present in your account.